orkes-io/workflow-cicd/README.md

 * Testing workflows that contain sub-workflows : [SubWorkflowTest.java](src/test/java/io/orkes/conductor/cicd/workflows/SubWorkflowTest.java)

 #### Regression Test
 Workflows can be regression tested with golden inputs and outputs.
 This approach is useful when modifying workflows that are running in production to ensure the behavior remains correct.

 See [RegressionTest.java](src/test/java/io/orkes/conductor/cicd/workflows/RegressionTest.java) for an example, which uses previously captured workflow execution as golden input/output to verify the workflow execution.

+## Deploying workflows and tasks
+Use the provided [deploy_workflows.sh](src/deploy_workflows.sh) and [deploy_tasks.sh](src/deploy_tasks.sh)

+These scripts that reads the workflows and tasks from [src/main/resources](src/main/resources) and deploys them to a target environment identified by `CONDUCTOR_SERVER_URL` environment variable.